World Chess Championship: Capablanca, Alekhine and Euwe (1921–1946)

-Alekhine, Rubinstein and Nimzowitsch had all challenged Capablanca in the early 1920s but only Alekhine could raise the US$10,000 Capablanca demanded and only in 1927.
+Alekhine, Rubinstein and Aron Nimzowitsch had all challenged Capablanca in the early 1920s but only Alekhine could raise the US$10,000 Capablanca demanded and only in 1927.
 Capablanca was shockingly upset by the new challenger.
 Before the match, almost nobody gave Alekhine a chance against the dominant Cuban, but Alekhine overcame Capablanca's natural skill with his unmatched drive and extensive preparation (especially deep opening analysis, which became a hallmark of most future grandmasters).
 The aggressive Alekhine was helped by his tactical skill, which complicated the game.
 Immediately after winning, Alekhine announced that he was willing to grant Capablanca a return match provided Capablanca met the requirements of the "London Rules".
 Negotiations dragged on for several years, often breaking down when agreement seemed in sight.
 Alekhine easily won two title matches against Efim Bogoljubov in 1929 and 1934.
 In 1935, Alekhine was unexpectedly defeated by the Dutch Max Euwe, an amateur player who worked as a mathematics teacher.
 Alekhine convincingly won a rematch in 1937.
 World War II temporarily prevented any further world title matches, and Alekhine remained world champion until his death in 1946.

 Financing

 Before 1948 world championship matches were financed by arrangements similar to those Emanuel Lasker described for his 1894 match with Wilhelm Steinitz: either the challenger or both players, with the assistance of financial backers, would contribute to a purse; about half would be distributed to the winner's backers, and the winner would receive the larger share of the remainder (the loser's backers got nothing).
 The players had to meet their own travel, accommodation, food and other expenses out of their shares of the purse.
 This system evolved out of the wagering of small stakes on club games in the early 19th century.

-Up to and including the 1894 Steinitz–Lasker match, both players, with their backers, generally contributed equally to the purse, following the custom of important matches in the 19th century before there was a generally recognized world champion.
+Up to and including the 1894 Steinitz–Lasker match, both players, with their backers, generally contributed equally to the purse, following the custom of important matches in the 19th century before there was a generally recognised world champion.
 For example: the stakes were £100 a side in both the second Staunton vs Saint-Amant match (Paris, 1843) and the Anderssen vs Steinitz match (London, 1866); Steinitz and Zukertort played their 1886 match for £400 a side.
 Lasker introduced the practice of demanding that the challenger should provide the whole of the purse, and his successors followed his example up to World War II.
-This requirement made arranging world championship matches more difficult, for example: Marshall challenged Lasker in 1904 but could not raise the money until 1907; in 1911 Lasker and Rubinstein agreed in principle to a world championship match, but this was never played as Rubinstein could not raise the money.
+This requirement made arranging world championship matches more difficult, for example: Frank James Marshall challenged Lasker in 1904 but could not raise the money until 1907; in 1911 Lasker and Akiba Rubinstein agreed in principle to a world championship match, but this was never played as Rubinstein could not raise the money.
 In the early 1920s, Alekhine, Rubinstein and Nimzowitsch all challenged Capablanca, but only Alekhine was able to raise the US$10,000 that Capablanca demanded, and not until 1927.